SEARCH UNIVERSITY LIBRARIES

 Contents of the Album: This photoalbum features photographs of Queen Marie and her family from 1904.
 There are numerous photos of Marie's children, her friends and relatives, the Royal Family's horses, and the Romanian countryside.
 There are several portrait-style photographs of Queen Marie taken in Cotroceni, the Romanian Royal Palace located near Bucharest.
 Also featured are photos taken on a family boat trip on the Danube River.
 Marie created the album and hand-lettered the accompanying text.

-This is one of many albums and scrapbooks that are part of the Queen Marie Collection.
+This is one of many albums and scrapbooks that are part of the Queen Marie of Romania papers.
 Many of these books were so brittle that photographs and clippings had to be removed in order to be preserved.
 This 1904 photoalbum is one of the few albums left intact.
 However, it is also quite fragile.
 Each page of the album has been scanned in order to minimize use of the actual album.
 This electronic site provides visual access to the album in its entirety.
-Please note that the average size of each page image is 400K.
 Each album page has been fully scanned, complete with captions written by Queen Marie.

 Moving Through the Album: Each page of the photoalbum has been loaded as a separate Web page.
 To view the contents of the album first click on the link below.
 This will link you to a grouped listing of album pages.
 Choose any of these groups of pages, and you will be linked to a numerical list of each page in that group.
 Once you link to an individual album page, you have a number of options: